 Tax-free cash recycling

 These FAQs are for financial advisers only.
 They must not be distributed to, or relied on by, customers.
-They are based on our understanding of legislation, at the date of publication.26 April 2017 Back to results
+They are based on our understanding of legislation, at the date of publication.Thu Sep 09 00:00:00 GST 2021 Back to results

-There are conditions, all of which need to be present, for tax-free recycling to have taken place.
-The four requirements are:
+The following conditions all need to be present, for tax-free recycling to have taken place:

 - The recycling is ‘pre-planned’.

-- The tax-free cash taken, either alone or in aggregate with other tax-free cash amounts taken in the previous 12 months, must be more than £7,500 where tax-free cash paid on or after 6 April 2015.
-(It was previously 1% of the SLA.)
+- The tax-free cash taken, either alone or in aggregate with other tax-free cash amounts taken in the previous 12 months, is more than £7,500.

-- There is a ‘significant increase’ in the level of expected pension contributions (personal, employer and third party contribution) because of the tax-free cash taken, or to be taken.
+- There is a ‘significant increase’ in the level of expected pension contributions (personal, employer and/or third party contributions) to any one or more registered pension schemes because of the tax-free cash taken, or to be taken.
+To meet this condition, both of the following must apply:

-a) an increase of more than 30% of the contributions that might have been expected, based on a number of factors, such as contribution history and current contractual rate of contributions, and
+a) There is an increase in contributions of more than 30% of the contributions that might otherwise have been expected, based on a number of factors, such as contribution history and current contractual rate of contributions, and

-b) an increase of more than 30% of the tax-free cash amount that the member took
+b) the increase in contributions is more than 30% of the tax-free cash lump sum that the member took (or is due to take)

-Only if all these above conditions are met, is the tax-free cash amount classed as an unauthorised payment and taxed accordingly.
+If all these conditions are met, the tax-free cash amount is classed as an unauthorised payment by HM Revenue and Customs (HMRC) and will be taxed accordingly.

 Pre-planning must take place at a ‘relevant time’ as described by HMRC.
-Where the tax-free cash is taken before contributions are significantly increased, the ‘relevant time’ is when the tax-free cash is taken, and where the significant increase in the level of expected contributions are first made then the ‘relevant time’ is when the increase to the contributions takes place.
+Where the tax-free cash is taken before contributions are significantly increased, the ‘relevant time’ is when the tax-free cash is taken.
+But where the significant increase in the level of expected contributions are made before the tax-free cash is taken then the ‘relevant time’ is when the increase to the contributions takes place.

 - the tax year in which the tax-free cash is taken with an intention to use it to significantly increase contributions, and